gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 [[1]](http://norvig.com/21-days.html) is the perfect guide for your journey to become a well-versed programmer.
 According to Norvig, learning to program is a marathon.
 To master a craft, it takes roughly ten thousands hours of practice.
-Daily exercises and challenging projects are necessary to improve oneself.
+Daily exercises and challenging projects are mandatory to progress.

 Programming is a team sport.
 Consequently the best way to learn is working on projects with other programmers.
 Thereby, be the best programmer in one project